-Word-level timestamps, speaker diarization.
-Caches by file hash so re-runs are instant.
+Word-level timestamps and speaker diarization.
+Cached by file hash — re-runs are instant.

 4 styles (branded, hormozi, karaoke, subtle).
 Synced to word timing, filler words stripped.

-Drag in a video, review suggested clips, toggle selections, preview styles, export.
+Drag in a video, review clips, toggle selections, preview styles, export.
 All in-browser.

-Add to Claude Desktop or Claude Code.
+Add to Claude Code, Claude Desktop, or Codex.
 Tell it "clip this episode" and it handles the rest.

 Auto-picks VideoToolbox on Mac, NVENC on NVIDIA, VAAPI on Linux.
 CPU fallback works too.